-To make use of the vacuum method, you simply need to tilt your head sideways and cup your ear into the palm of your hand until a tight seal is made.
-Next, you will push your hand upwards and downwards rapidly.
-You will flatten your hand as your push, then cup your hand when you push away from the ear.
-This will create a suction to help to expel the water from your ear.
-Lastly, tilt your head to the side to allow the water to drain out.
+To make use of the vacuum method, simply tilt your head sideways and cup your ear into the palm of your hand to make a slight seal.
+Next, push your hand upwards and downwards rapidly, flattening the palm against the ear and then pulling it away.
+This will create suction to help to expel the water.
+Lastly, tilt the head to the side to allow the water to drain out.

 Receive updates on the latest news and alerts straight to your inbox.